NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 **If the language continues:**

 *I’m here to assist, but I ask that we keep the communication respectful so I can focus on resolving the issue effectively.*

+---
+## 5. What I Avoid at All Times

+- I never raise my voice or respond with sarcasm.
+- I never blame the user, even when they contributed to the issue.